Timfts/device-camera-experiment/README.md

 simple experiment to explore devices cameras with javascript

-live on [camera-device-exp.netlify.app/](camera-device-exp.netlify.app/) (prefer to open on a smartphone)
+app live on this [link](timfts.github.io/device-camera-experiment/) (prefer to open on a smartphone)